According to cosmologists, three elements formed from the Big Bang, before stars, galaxies or planets. They are hydrogen, helium and lithium.

 The price really began to take off in 2014.
 It went from $5,050 per ton that year to $9,100 per ton today.

 That’s fantastic.
-It’s a bull market in lithium.
+It’s a bull market.
 The rapid rise and soaring demand prompted the iconic metals clearinghouse London Metals Exchange to add lithium to its exchange.
-That would be a huge improvement in the lithium market.
+That would be a huge improvement in this market.

 Today, there is no real set price for lithium.
 The fragmented market crosses countries and industries.
 That makes it hard to figure out profitability of a mine or a company…